 Therefore, in case of decommissioning of any nuclear plant currently managed by Endesa, ENRESA is in charge of defining the conditions for Dismantling and Decommissioning operations.
 License holders take part in these plans for transferring the facility to ENRESA.
 Appendix J of the Standard Contract establishes the responsibilities in this regard and provides the reference schedule for transferring the facility from the owner to ENRESA once the definitive cessation of the operation takes place, and the requirements to carry out said transfer are met.

-ENRESA's detailed plans for decommissioning and dismantling nuclear facilities are included in the "ENRESA's Plan General de Residuos Radioactivos".
+ENRESA's detailed plans for decommissioning and dismantling nuclear facilities are included in the "Plan General de Residuos Radioactivos de ENRESA" (ENRESA's General plan on radioactive waste") publically available at: